weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 This definition is even trickier than the last because we have to account for the two different sizes of `k`.
-If `a` is two then we have to call Salsa20(s0, k0, s1, n, s2, k1, s3) where k0 are the low 16 bytes of k and k1 are the high 16 bytes of k.
-In the case where `a` is one then we have to call Salsa20(t0, k0, t1, n, t2, k0, t3), and k1 is undefined.
+If `a` is two then we have to call Salsa20Core(s0, k0, s1, n, s2, k1, s3) where k0 are the low 16 bytes of k and k1 are the high 16 bytes of k.
+In the case where `a` is one then we have to call Salsa20Core(t0, k0, t1, n, t2, k0, t3), and k1 is undefined.
 There are a few different ways to define `k0` and `k1`.
-This is, admittedly, often the most frustrating part of this specifying Salsa20.
+This is, admittedly, often the most frustrating part of specifying `Salsa20Expansion`.
 If you're up for figuring it out, please do, but you won't be faulted for skipping the headache and checking the answer key (3 different definitions are provided there).

 The notation used here is also a little strange --- you'll notice that Salsa20Core doesn't actually take 7 different values as input.
 The